FPtje/GLuaFixer/README.md

 `lint_spaceBeforeComma` | Whether to warn about spaces before the comma.
 This option depends on `prettyprint_spaceBeforeComma` on whether the space is wanted.
 `lint_spaceAfterComma` | Whether to warn about spaces after the comma.
 This option depends on `prettyprint_spaceAfterComma` on whether the space is wanted.
 `lint_maxLineLength` | Warn for lines longer than the given number.
 Set to 0 to disable.
+`lint_warningsAreErrors` | Whether warnings should cause a non-zero exit code.
+Set to `false` to only fail on errors (syntax errors, parse errors) but not warnings.

 ### Pretty print options